-One-on-one mentorship is a key component of development for new, as well as experienced, teachers of Mindfulness-Based Stress Reduction (MBSR).
-It provides the intimacy and support of a close connection with a seasoned guiding teacher.
+One-on-one mentorship is a key component of development for new as well as experienced teachers of Mindfulness-Based Stress Reduction (MBSR).
+It provides the intimacy and support of a close connection with a seasoned senior teacher who serves as a guide.
 It offers a safe container for an open and honest exploration of discoveries, challenges, breakthroughs, insights, and possibilities that inevitably arise in the process of teaching mindfulness.

 “A contractual arrangement between a mentor and mentee which focuses on a mentee’s mindfulness-based teaching in secular (or as I prefer to say “mainstream”) settings and supports the ongoing development of personal practice.
 The purpose of this arrangement is to promote competency and best practice skills for teaching mindfulness in secular (or “mainstream”) settings and to encourage the relevance of applying the principles of mindfulness in everyday life.”